rajatmishra14/fortheart.in/replit.md

 **Component Structure**: The application follows a component-based architecture with clear separation:
 - Layout components (Navigation, Header, Footer) provide consistent page structure
-  - Navigation includes Home link with active state highlighting
-  - Header displays Instagram and YouTube social media icons with proper ARIA attributes
 - Page components in `client/src/pages/` handle routing and content display
 - UI components in `client/src/components/ui/` built with shadcn/ui and Radix UI primitives
-- Feature components include CommentForm and CommentsDisplay for interactive blog comments
+- Example components in `client/src/components/examples/` for development/testing

 **State Management**: TanStack Query (React Query) handles server state and data fetching with custom query functions defined in `lib/queryClient.ts`.
-The Writing page and WritingPost detail page connect to the backend API for post data with category filtering, sorting, and individual post fetching.
-The WritingPost page also fetches and displays comments with real-time updates.
+The Writing page connects to the backend API for post data with category filtering and sorting capabilities.
 Other sections (Drawings, Animations, Homepage) still use mock data with TODO markers indicating future backend integration.

 **Writing Page Features**: The AllWriting page (`client/src/pages/AllWriting.tsx`) implements a sophisticated filtering and sorting system:
 - **Sidebar Layout**: Two-column design with left sidebar for filters and main content area for post cards